RikVoorhaar/bgg-cohomology/docs/installation.rst

 Usage
 -----
+We strongly recommend reading the :doc:`general tutorial </tutorial>` to get started.
+If you are only interested in the BGG complex itself, then look at the :doc:`maps in BGG complex tutorial </maps_nb>`.
-We strongly recommend reading the :doc:`general tutorial </tutorial>` to get started If you want to compute the BGG cohomology of a lie algebra module defined as a quotient, see the :doc:`tutorial on using cokernels </cokernels>`.
+If you want to compute the BGG cohomology of a lie algebra module defined as a quotient, see the :doc:`tutorial on using cokernels </cokernels>`.
 Finally for an introduction on how to use the functionality related to